Rosalía: 2018–2020: El mal querer and international recognition

 In May, Rosalía released the song "Aute Cuture".
-It became her third number one in Spain and earned a Latin Grammy nomination for Record of the Year.
-In July, she released the single Fucking Money Man, which includes two tracks: "Milionària" (which she sang in Catalan) and "Dios Nos Libre del Dinero".
+It became her third number-one in Spain and earned a Latin Grammy nomination for Record of the Year.
+In July, she released the single Fucking Money Man, which includes two tracks: "Milionària" (which she sang in Catalan) and "Dios nos libre del dinero".
 On 15 August, she released her collaboration with Ozuna "Yo x ti, tú x mí", which became her fifth number one single in Spain.
 In November, Rosalía released "A Palé", which features background vocals by James Blake, who she had worked earlier with on "Barefoot in the Park".
 In December, Rosalía was featured alongside Lil Baby on the remix of Travis Scott's "Highest in the Room".
-Peaking at four, this marked the first time a song of hers entered the Global Spotify chart.
 She was awarded the Rising Star award at Billboard's Women in Music for the international recognition she achieved during the year and for "changing the sound of today's mainstream music with her fresh flamenco-influenced pop".
 Rosalía's performance of "Juro Que" at the 62nd Grammy Awards marked the first time a Spanish female artist performed at the gala.
 She also became the first Spanish-singing act in history to be nominated for Best New Artist.
 During lockdown, Rosalía released "Dolerme" and, in May, "TKN", her second collaboration with Travis Scott, which eventually became her first entry on the Billboard Hot 100, debuting at number 66, as well as the sixth number-one single of hers in her home country.
-The song became went viral on TikTok.
+The song went viral on TikTok.
 The music video for "TKN", directed by Nicolás Méndez, won the Latin Grammy Award for Best Short Form Music Video.
 It also spawned a nomination for Best Direction at the Berlin Music Video Awards.
 On 22 June, Arca and Rosalía released their highly anticipated collaboration "KLK", included in the musician's album KiCk i.